DJakarta/covidro/README.md

 # covidro.info
-A basic React experiment using public APIs or whatever CORS-free APIs I could find
+A basic React experiment using public APIs or whatever CORS-free APIs I could find.

 This project could probably be reused by whoever given that they have access to whatever working APIs might be available.
 The code is free to use.